alonmarga/theranica/README.md

 - One row per run with: timestamp, records extracted/loaded, validation counts, status, duration, error messages, filters used
 - Allows monitoring pipeline health and history

+## Cloud Storage

+When using the --upload-raw flag, raw API responses are archived to Cloud Storage as NDJSON files organized by date.
+This provides compliance documentation and enables data recovery if BigQuery tables are modified or corrupted.

 ---

 ## Entry Point